TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.4.0**
+- Added a new gamemode, PropHunt.
+Players can disguise as objects on the map
+- Changed Lighter and Darker colors: L/D are no longer random, but rather assigned in alternating order.

 **Version 4.3.4**
 - Updated BepInEx dependency to 671
 - Fixed compatibility to Submerged (not thouroughly tested)